SomMeri/grunt-zip-to-crx/README.md

 Note: I would like to remove this dependency.
 Unfortunately, that requires me to decode/encode ans1 files.
 Although decoder is available, I did not found encoder yet.

 ## Alternatives
 There is another project [grunt-crx](https://github.com/oncletom/grunt-crx) able to generate .crx files.
-Its main advantage is ability to both zip files and sign files, so you probably want to give it a try.
+Its main advantage is ability to both zip files and sign files, so you might want to give it a try.
 Its main disadvantage is speed - it copies everything into temporary directory, then deletes excluded files and packs the result.
 This is fine on small projects or when you have all extension files in separate directory.
 However, it may end up copying a lot of files (whole `.git` directory) on some projects and that was very slow.

 ## Getting Started
 Install this plugin with this command: